“We have different gifts, according to the grace given to each of us.” (Romans 12:6)

 Church decorators maintain the decor of the worship space according to the season, enhancing the faith experience.

-The Women’s Guild was organized in the 1930s to promote the spiritual and social life of the parish and to respond to requests from the pastor.
-This remains its main purpose.
-The Guild, open to all women of the parish, also participates in charitable activities in Trumansburg, in Tompkins County and its surrounding area, as well as in charities throughout the world.
+The Women’s Guild was organized in the 1930s to promote the spiritual and social life of the St. James parish and to respond to requests from the pastor.
+The Guild continues this work while also participating in charitable activities in Trumansburg, in Tompkins County, and its surrounding area, as well as in charities throughout the world.
+The Women’s Guild is now a part of the Fellowship Committee for the parish of Mary, Mother of Mercy.

 Youth Group is for members of the congregation in grades 8-12 and meets periodically on Sundays from September to May.
 Participants engage in various social events, Bible study, and charitable activities.If you are interested in more information about any of these ministries or would like to participate in any of the above, please contact Fr.
 Bernard.